saucelabs/sauce-docs/docs/web-apps/automated-testing/puppeteer/yaml.md

 ### `json`
 <p><small>| OPTIONAL | OBJECT |</small></p>

-The JSON reporter gathers test results from all jobs and writes into a JSON format report.
+The JSON reporter gathers test results from all jobs and combines them into a single report.

 ```yaml
 reporters: